armandmasseaugit/armandmasseaugit/README.md

 ## Hey there 👋

-I'm Armand — a Machine Learning engineer and data enthusiast from France 🇫🇷.
+I'm Armand — a Machine Learning engineer and data enthusiast from France.
 I love building things that are not only smart, but actually useful.

 ### What I'm working on 🔭